jfvilas/kubelog-backend/docs/README.md

 # Backstage Kubelog plugin backend
 This Backstage plugin is the backend for the Kubelog (Kubernetes log viewing) frontend plugin.

+**NOTE: Version 0.9.5 implements pod restart, and requires Kwirth 0.2**

-***NOTE*: Please refer to [Kubelog Plugin](https://github.com/jfvilas/kubelog) general info to understand what is Kubelog, what are its requirements and how does it work.**
+**Please refer to [Kubelog Plugin](https://github.com/jfvilas/kubelog) general info to understand what is Kubelog, what are its requirements and how does it work.**

 This [Backstage]((https://backstage.io)) backend plugin is primarily responsible for the following tasks:

 - Reading Kueblog config from app-config
-- Validating login processes to remote Kwirth instances, and thus obtaining valid API keys for user.
+- Validating login processes to remote Kwirth instances, and thus obtaining valid API keys for users to view logs or restart pods.

 ## Install